Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Topological mechanics

-Notably such a mechanical Kitaev model not only retains classical analogs of the itinerant Majorana fermions in its propagating phonon modes, it also exhibits its underlying $\mathbb{Z}_2$ gauge structure with classical analogs of the static vison excitations of the quantum model.
+Notably, such a mechanical Kitaev model not only retains classical analogs of the itinerant Majorana fermions in its propagating phonon modes but also exhibits its underlying $\mathbb{Z}_2$ gauge structure with classical analogs of the static vison excitations of the quantum model.
 For instance, one can excite a pair of such gauge excitations by switching the sign of an intersite interaction, just like in the quantum case, only that it is a spring constant in the classical context.
 Individual visons can then be moved around by flipping additional spring constants, \eg to study braiding in the classical model.
+In a similar spirit, a Majorana version of the Kekule tight-binding model studied in Ref.~\onlinecite{iadecola2016non} would lead to a mechanical analog through our (real) SUSY prescription; adopting a suitably designed dynamical protocol can enable braiding of the topological zero modes therein.
 One could also set up a scattering experiment where propagating phonon modes and spatially arranged gauge excitations give rise to interference effects, akin to studying the scattering of itinerant Majorana fermions in the presence of massive vison excitations in the quantum model.